 Our sights are set on love each Valentine’s Day.
 We recognize it, we cherish it, and we celebrate it.
 We shower our beloved with gifts of flowers, jewelry, or candy.
-We create memories through special nights spent together.
+And we create memories through special nights spent together.

 Cost is no concern because the love we have is priceless.
 We declare our devotion, love, and faithfulness to each other.
 However, in this magnificent and emotional celebration, is it possible we’ve forgotten something?